ropensci/roweb3/content/blog/2022-04-29-don-t-lose-your-head-over-default-branches/index.md

 </div>

 -   When linking to a file, or trying to download the same path from a gaggle of repositories, think of the HEAD reference!
 I.e. instead of linking to a file via `https://github.com/<owner>/<repo>/tree/<default-branch>/<path>` where you need to know what the default branch is, you can link to `https://github.com/<owner>/<repo>/tree/HEAD/<path>` that will always point to the latest version of the path in the default branch.
-Similarly, for raw content, you can use links à la `https://raw.githubusercontent.com/<owner>/<repo>/HEAD/<path>`.
+Similarly, for raw content (to download), you can use links à la `https://github.com/<owner>/<repo>/raw/HEAD/<path>`.

 In conclusion, master or main?
 Hit the nail on the HEAD. :wink: